Here’s Our Rant About Alphatec Holdings Inc. (ATEC)

 Cowen gave a rating of “Outperform” to ATEC, setting the target price at $12 in the report published on September 03rd of the previous year.

-During the last 5 trading sessions, ATEC rose by +9.55%, which changed the moving average for the period of 200-days by +324.06% in comparison to the 20-day moving average, which settled at $13.90.
-In addition, Alphatec Holdings Inc. saw 0.76% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ATEC rose by +6.54%, which changed the moving average for the period of 200-days by +367.21% in comparison to the 20-day moving average, which settled at $13.99.
+In addition, Alphatec Holdings Inc. saw -1.86% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading